 A six-inch water pipe busted under a Tarleton State parking lot on Wednesday afternoon, causing thousands of gallons of water to begin shooting out of cracks in the asphalt in front of Bender Hall.
 Parking lot P-11, reserved for faculty and staff, had noticeable areas where the water pressure was pushing up the asphalt.

 Tarleton students Katy Reynolds and Shavon Cashion were some of the first to notice the busted pipe.
 As well as affected areas and homes that were wondering as to why their water had been shut off, there were even reports of some households looking for tips to choose a plumbing company thinking that the issue was due to their personal piping around their properties.
 However, the issue seems to have been resolved and water services have been resumed.

 “We were walking back to our cars, and there was water coming out of the ground,” Cashion said.
 “Within the five minutes we were here, we noticed sections of the ground coming up really high, and then the ground started to separate more.”
 Cashion said that she tried to call the campus police but did not get an answer.

 “By the time the workers got out here, the center section had raised at least an inch and a half or two,” Reynolds said.

 The two said they were standing in the middle of the parking lot, looking at the water shooting out of the cracks, when a maintenance employee told them to “get out of there, because it [the parking lot] could blow-up.”

 The leak was fixed and water turned back on yesterday evening.
+With leaks like this it would certainly be helpful having a Pipelining Company deal with this issue.
 Some parking lot repair will have to be done today in P-11, but no closing is expected.

 This morning, a team of workers can be seen standing in the crater in the parking lot, mending the damages where the pipe burst.